When it comes to event planning, the talent you choose to represent you is your secret weapon.

 - Personality of the brand

-Anything more than this may become too much of an information dump, so try to keep this brief and focus on the most important details.
+Anything more than this may become an information overload, so keep it brief and focus on the most important details.

 2. Relevant Event Objectives

-While goals like cost per ROI and number of attendees may not be relevant to your talent, clarify your expectations for your staff by communicating any relevant goals they can achieve and how to achieve them.
+While goals such as cost per ROI and number of attendees may not be relevant to your talent, clarify your expectations for your staff by communicating the goals they can achieve and how to achieve them.

 3. Brand Messaging